hazelcast/hazelcast-jet/site/docs/operations/gc-related-concerns.md

    some cases we were able to improve the throughput by using `-XX:ConcGCThreads`.

-We tested the above JDK/GC combinations in the three usage scenarios we present below.
+We tested the above JDK/GC combinations in three different usage scenarios, deriving some conclusions and recommendations we present below.

 ### Low-Latency Unbounded Stream Processing, Moderate State